The strong predictable representation property in initially enlarged filtrations under the density hypothesis: Proofs and auxiliary results

-As a preparation to the proof of our main results, we first prove some preliminary results on the structure of the enlarged filtration $\GG$.
+As a preparation to the proof of the main results, we first establish some preliminary properties of the enlarged filtration $\GG$.

 The first result concerns the right-continuity of the filtration $\GG^0$.
-If Assumption \ref{ass:Jacod} is replaced by the stronger assumption that $\nu_t\sim\lambda$ $\PP$-a.s. for all $t\in[0,T]$, for some fixed horizon $T<\infty$, then it is well-known that the filtration $\GG^0$ is right-continuous, see e.g. \cite[Proposition 3.3]{Amen} and \cite[Lemma 2.2]{ABS}.\footnote{The fact that Assumption \ref{ass:Jacod} suffices to ensure the right-continuity of the filtration $\GG^0$ has been already remarked in \cite{GVV06}.
+If Assumption \ref{ass:Jacod} is replaced by the stronger assumption that $\nu_t\sim\lambda$ $\PP$-a.s. for all $t\in[0,T]$, for some fixed horizon $T<\infty$, then it is well-known that the filtration $\GG^0$ is right-continuous, see \cite[Proposition 3.3]{Amen} and \cite[Lemma 2.2]{ABS}.
+The following lemma extends this result and shows that Assumption \ref{ass:Jacod} actually suffices to ensure the right-continuity of $\GG^0$. \footnote{The fact that Assumption \ref{ass:Jacod} suffices to ensure the right-continuity of the filtration $\GG^0$ has been already remarked in \cite{GVV06}.
 However, the authors did not provide a proof of their claim.
-Our proof of Lemma \ref{lem:RC_filtr} is inspired from \cite[Lemma 6.8]{Song14}} The following lemma extends this result and shows that Assumption \ref{ass:Jacod} actually suffices to ensure the right-continuity of $\GG^0$.
+Our proof of Lemma \ref{lem:RC_filtr} is inspired from \cite[Lemma 6.8]{Song14}.}

 \begin{lem} Suppose that Assumption \ref{ass:Jacod} holds.
 Then $\GG^0=\GG$. \end{lem} \begin{proof} Let $\xi:E\times\Omega\rightarrow\Real_+$ be a $\pare{\cE\otimes\F_T}$-measurable function, for some $T\in(0,\infty)$.
 For any $A_t\in\F_t$, with $t\in[0,T]$, and $g:E\rightarrow\Real$ bounded $\cE$-measurable, using \eqref{expec_init} and recalling that $(q^x_t)_{t\geq0}$ is a non-negative martingale (see Lemma \ref{lem-Jac}), so that the inclusion $\{q^x_T>0\}\subseteq\{q^x_t>0\}$ holds (up to a $\prob$-nullset), for every $x\in E$, we obtain